puhitaku/nintendo-switch-i2s-to-spdif/README.md

  - Board: SiPeed Tang Nano
  - FPGA: GOWIN GW1N-LV1 (LittleBee series)

 The protocol of TOSLINK (optical) and coaxial cable (metal) is same. **The RGB LED on Tang Nano is capable of transmitting S/PDIF signal.** Connect a cable to a DAC and press the another side on the LED.
 Sound should come out.
-How interestingis it!! :nerd_face:
+How interesting is it! :nerd_face:

 ### Step-by-step